 The battery life of approximately 5 hours of continuous playback was decent.
 However, it wasn’t the longest-lasting battery on headphones like SANAG Open Ear Sport Headphones, with 8 hours of battery life.
 However, the standby time of around 120 hours was impressive.

 Why should you buy the Tokani Open Ear Wireless Sports Headphones?

 Following is my personal or team member’s positive experience with the Tokani Open Ear Wireless Sports Headphones:

-- If you look at the price of these headphones, you will be shocked after seeing Aftershokz headphones prices.
-This is a big plus when you have a tight budget, but you need a tight-fitted bone conduction headphone for cycling.
+- If you look at the price of these headphones, you will be shocked after seeing Aftershokz headphones’ prices.
+It is a big plus when you have a tight budget but need a tight-fitted Bone Conduction headphone for cycling.

 - Again, 5-6 hours of battery backup is exceptional for the price point.
 What do you need more in less than $30?

 - Even though many double-priced bone headphones are not water-resistant, these have an IPX5 rating.
 So, you can use them in light rain (not heavy rain), and sweating is no issue for these headphones.